yenshih/redux-awaiter/README.md

 # Redux Awaiter
-A Redux middleware for giving opportunities to await and receive actions in anywhere.
+Redux Awaiter is a Redux middleware for giving opportunities to await and receive actions in anywhere.

 ## Motivation